seananderson/seananderson.ca/_posts/2013-08-23-debugging-r.md

 ---

-Knowing how to debug functions is a critical skill if you want to work proficiently in R. In my experience, the many graduate student R users aren't aware of many R debugging options.
+Knowing how to debug functions is a critical skill if you want to work proficiently in R. In my experience, many graduate student R users aren't aware of the debugging options.
 Maybe this stems from how many people learn
-R. Many attend an introductory course or work their way through a introductory book.
+R. They attend an introductory course or work their way through a introductory book.
 These courses or books typically touch on using functions in R but don't go into detail (but see Hadley Wickham's upcoming book [Advanced R programming][]).
 These R users then develop their own expertise.